 Well, the weekend before last the Bristleheads went to KL to attend the Malaysian Ultimate Open.
 And I’m still tired.

-Anyway, on Thursday I typed a press release which Julia proofed for me, faxed it off to all the newspapers and it got picked up by 5 newspapers.
+On Thursday I typed a press release which the Journo proofed, faxed it off to all the newspapers and it got picked up by 5 newspapers.
 Three of the English papers and two Chinese features the Borneo Bristleheads going to KL for the MUO.
 I’m not sure how many people actually noticed it, because I didn’t receive any emails.
 Clearly we’ll need to do much more marketing for the sport.

 As expected, we got our butts kicked at the MUO, but we had some exceptional experiences and met some great people.
 My only complaint was that it wasn’t as social as we’ve hoped, but now that we know the lay of the land we’ll do better next time.